critical-path/py-forks/README.md

 ## Using py-forks with long options

-To retrieve a list forks for all repos associated with a given user, run forks with the --user option.
+To retrieve a list of forks for all repos associated with a given user, run forks with the --user option.

 ```
 forks --user <user>